syncfusion-content/uwp-docs/uwp/SfColorPalette/Dealing-With-SelectedColor.md

 {% endtabs %}

-## Notifying the color selection change
+## Notifying Color Selection Change

 `SelectedColorChanged` event is fired whenever selected color is changed.
 Here is an example to change the foreground of a text block when selected color changes in `SfColorPalette`: